alan-if/alan-docs/writing/README.md

 Further development of the _Author's Guide_ contents shall be done here, in AsciiDoc format, instead of the old ODT file, to simplify collaborative editing and to benefit from the shared assets of the Alan Docs project.

+## Highlighter Info and Limits

+Highlight doesn't support callouts in syntax highlighted code blocks, so don't use them!

+This document must use Highlight instead of Rouge because it uses [highlight marking] inside code blocks, which is currently not supported with Rouge.

 # Folder Contents

 The original files of the _Author's Guide_ used for the AsciiDoc conversion are available in: